kimberkay/PlantSwap.Solution/CapstoneREADMECopy.md

 1:00 - 2:00 add a few test items to a sheet following swap model to import into API to call in Postman

-2:30 - 4:45 dubug imports, csv isn't importing correctly, migrations not working.
+2:30 - 4:45 debug imports, csv isn't importing correctly, migrations not working.
 API does connect to Postman but returns empty response.

+8:45 - 9:15 got test google sheet to import in mysql and had successful call on Postman.